DSC-Capstone/dsc-capstone.github.io/assignments/quarter-1-methodology.md

    uname-jumpbox.txt` (this gives server info and saves it to a file called `uname-jumpbox.txt`.
 4. On the jump-box server, run the command `echo ~ > homedir.txt`.
-5. Launch a container using the script `launch-scipy-ml.sh` and run the command `uname -a > uname-container.txt`.
+5. Launch a container using the script `launch-scipy-ml.sh`.
+Change directories back into your repository and run the command `uname -a > uname-container.txt`.
 6. Open a Jupyter Notebook from the URL given on the container's welcome screen.
 Copy this url [URL] and run the command `echo